gdaxsucks/GDAX8949/README.md

 ## Why the fuck do I need this shit?

 You need this shit because those motherfuckers at Coinbase sent out a fucking 1099-K showing your gross transactions to the IRS.
-If you were stupid enough to run a trading bot like I was, the dickwads at the IRS now knows that you received maybe millions of fucking dollars even though it was just your same $1,000 traded back and forth thousands of fucking times.
+If you were stupid enough to run a trading bot like I was, the dickwads at the IRS now know that you received maybe millions of fucking dollars even though it was just your same $1,000 traded back and forth thousands of fucking times.
 You lost or gained maybe $50 on the whole deal but now you have to account for every single fucking last transaction.
 Because they know.
 They fucking know, and they're going to want fucking answers.